NickBorushko/computer-science/README.md

 # computer-science
-I changed he location of the starting map to fishers and I also added a compass on the map.
+I changed the location of the starting map to fishers and I also added a compass on the map.